Wednesday, May 6, 2026

 One of the most common and often avoidable mistakes after wisdom teeth surgery is the use of a straw.
 While it may seem like an innocuous act, the sucking motion effectively creates a negative pressure in your mouth that can easily dislodge the protective blood clot that has formed in place of the tooth extraction.
 Suppose this protective clot formation is released prematurely.
 In that case, the sudden exposure of the tooth socket leads to an excruciatingly painful condition, commonly known as dry socket, and an increased risk of infection.

 Dry socket pain could be intense, throbbing, and shooting to your ear, jaw, or temple.
-Pain is quite disabling, with even the healing process being slowed down.
+You can also understand how long discomfort may last by reading how long does wisdom teeth pain last.
 When the clot is lost, tissue cannot form properly, and hence, the bone below remains unprotected.
 That is why dental practitioners always advise their post-operative patients to avoid straws for at least a week.

 It’s a whole lot about straws.
 Suction activities like smoking, sipping beverages very hard, and even forceful gargling can cause the same problem.